 INTRODUCTION

 The England Park and Pipe Team is designed to support selected athletes to train, and where appropriate compete, in national and international environments for their Home Nation and GB.
 Athletes must commit to developing their fitness, all- mountain riding, slopestyle, half pipe, big air and acrobatics and be motivated to succeed.

-It is vital that there is support from parents and coaches but it’s also essential that athletes have a strong work ethic to realise their potential in the programme.
-Athletes are expected to train and compete in appropriate slopestyle, big air and half pipe events and it is expected that athletes engage with local gymnastics, free-running, skateboard/skating/scooter and/or acrobatics club to support their development.
+It is vital that there is support from parents and coaches but it’s also essential that athletes have a strong work ethic to realise their potential from the programme.
+Athletes are expected to train and compete in appropriate slopestyle, big air and half pipe events and it is expected that athletes engage with local gymnastics, free-running, skateboard/skating/scooter and/or acrobatics clubs to support their development.

 Athletes selected to the England Park and Pipe Team will be expected to work with their respective Snowsport England and local coaches.